ananthu-aniraj/ifam/README.md

 The details of running the training script can be found in the [training instructions](training_instructions.md) file.

 # Evaluation
-The details of running the evaluation metrics for both classification and part discovery can be found in the [evaluation instructions](eval_instructions.md) file.
+The details of running the evaluation metrics can be found in the [evaluation instructions](eval_instructions.md) file.

 # Issues and Questions